Vision and Falls in the Elderly

 It is easily tested using the Pelli Robson contrast sensitivity chart.

 Depth perception is the third most common visual problem associated with falls in the elderly*.
 Depth perception requires good acuity and binocular vision skills for a person to perceive three-dimensional space accurately.
-Depth perception is most easily assessed using the RanDot Stereo test.
+Depth perception is most easily assessed using the RanDot Stereo test, but this can be expensive.

 Assessing these skills should be a part of the fall survivor’s assessment, as one would assess range of motion and strength.

 Vision and Balance

 The magnocellular tract of the brain gives input to the cerebellum and parietal lobes.
 This visual information, collected from the peripheral, sends signals to these areas to allow for the adjustment of posture and gait based on visual information.
 The reduced acuity and contrast sensitivity is often seen in the elderly population can affect the accuracy of this information as can conditions like glaucoma which affects peripheral vision.

 Some studies have suggested even the use of multifocal lens (bifocals and “no line” bifocals), because of the distortion of the walking surface during ambulation, could be contributing to falls.
 (3)

 What can we do?